hyperledger/fabric/docs/source/build_network.rst

 .. code:: bash

         # By default, this joins ``peer0.org1.example.com`` only
-        # the <channel-ID.block> was returned by the previous command
+        # the <CHANNEL-NAME.block> was returned by the previous command
         # if you have not modified the channel name, you will join with mychannel.block
         # if you have created a different channel name, then pass in the appropriately named block